Dead End

 Wolf

-Wolf: Short story by Francesca Lia BlockIn this confronting modern take on the Red Riding Hood fairy tale by Francesca Lia Block, the girl has already fallen prey to the wolf (her stepfather) in the form of repeated rapes over several years.
-The experience has badly affected her self-esteem, and given her a bitter, distrustful outlook on the world.
-As in the fairy tale, when the girl flees to her grandmother’s house for protection, the wolf is waiting for her.
-Unlike the fairy tale, they don’t need a woodcutter to save themselves.
-Themes include sexual assault, betrayal of trust, guilt, shame, mother-daughter relationships, self-empowerment, anger, revenge
+Wolf: Short story by Francesca Lia BlockIn Francesca Lia Block‘s confronting take on the Red Riding Hood fairy tale, the girl has already fallen prey to the wolf (her stepfather) in the form of repeated rapes over several years.
+The experience has affected her self-esteem and given her a bitter, distrustful outlook on the world.
+As in Red Riding Hood, when the girl flees to her grandmother’s house for protection, the wolf is waiting for her.
+Unlike the fairy tale, the two don’t need a woodcutter to save them.
+Themes include sexual assault, betrayal of trust, guilt, shame, mother-daughter relationships, self-empowerment, anger, revenge.

 Continue ReadingWolf